 Let’s explore workflow

 The concept of workflow has been around for decades.
 Often described as a process that moves a document or task from one step to another, the ultimate goal of workflow is to improve the speed, reliability, and standardization of complex business processes.

 There’s a need for workflow tools now more than ever.
 The rise of data and the move to a cloud-first world is changing the landscape of business processes and the workflows that support them.
 This new trend opens up more opportunities to improve a wider range of business processes.

 The evolution of workflow

-Hardly a new concept, workflow automation grew in the 1990s, along with the emergence of business process management (BPM): a discipline whose focus remained on narrow, deep, and complex processes such as claims, contract, and inventory management.
-BPM does allow organizations to design, model, execute, monitor, and optimize sophisticated and complex business processes.
-But BPM also requires complex workflow diagrams and charts to model business processes, which call for the expertise of software developers.
+Workflow automation grew in the 1990s, along with the emergence of business process management (BPM)—a discipline whose focus remained on narrow, deep,complex processes such as claims, contract, and inventory management.
+BPM lets organizations design, model, execute, monitor, and optimize sophisticated and complex business processes.
+It also requires complex workflow diagrams and charts to model business processes, which call for the expertise of software developers.

-As organizations move toward a customer-obsessed operating model and faster response times, digitizing all business functions becomes an imperative — not just those considered business-critical.
+As organizations moved toward a customer-focused operating model and faster response times, digitizing all business functions — not just those considered business-critical — became an imperative.
 This emerging business trend gave rise to “low-code” workflow, where out-of-the-box scripts and workflow templates adapted to each process require minimal technical skills of citizen developers.